-- Set up a classroom twitter account separate from your personal twitter account.
-Most teachers allow their students to log into the class twitter account during class to compose tweets but the tweets aren’t allowed to be sent until checked by the teacher or an adult.
+- Set up a classroom Twitter account separate from your personal account.
+Many teachers allow their students to log into the class Twitter account during class to compose tweets but the tweets aren’t allowed to be sent until checked by the teacher or an adult.

-- If you decide to use a hashtag make sure it isn’t being used by others.
+- If you decide to use a personal hashtag, make sure it isn’t being used by others.

-- Make sure parents are aware you are using Twitter in class and check your school’s policies to find out if parent’s need to sign a permission form.
+- Make sure parents are aware you are using Twitter in class and check your school’s policies to find out if parents need to sign a permission form.
 Here’s an example information and permission form from Brookside Primary School which may offer you some ideas.
 Remember, to always follow your own school or district policies.

-To learn more about using Twitter refer to The Educator’s Ultimate Twitter Guide 2014.
+To learn more about using Twitter, refer to The Educator’s Ultimate Twitter Guide.

-Comments4kids is a hashtag used by educators to tweet student posts that deserves to be commented on such as a post that is awesome or student that needs encouragement.
+Comments4kids is a hashtag used by educators to tweet student posts that deserve to be commented on.
+This might include students who need encouragement or exceptional work.

-To learn more about using Twitter refer to The Educator’s Ultimate Twitter Guide 2014.
+To learn more about using Twitter refer to The Educator’s Ultimate Twitter Guide.

 Add a visitor tracking widget to your sidebar so your students and readers can see who is visiting the blog and add a widget to encourage visitors to leave a comment.